7 Federal Resume Tips that Produce Interviews and Jobs

 1. Read the federal job announcement, then read it again

 – Make a list of the requirements for the position.
 Look through the body of the position description including the overview and the job requirements.
 Make sure to click the accordion boxes on the right to review application and document requirements.
 You’ll also want to take a look at links to any application forms or questionnaires that are required as part of the application.
-Make a checklist and review it before submitting your application.
+Make a checklist and review it before submitting your government job application.

 2. Analyze the keywords